matthieucham/graphql-temperature-api/README.md

   }
 }
 ```
-Send `input: {status: "on"}` to turn feed consumption off.
+Send `input: {status: "off"}` to turn feed consumption off.
 When it's turned off, emitted temperature readings are not persisted.
 When it's turned on again, missed readings are **not** backfilled.

 ## CI tooling